Installing Popsee

 - Go to the Embed tab

-- Copy the complete script tag with the API key included
+- Copy the complete script tag with your API key included

 Custom Parameters